ARTIST PROFILES for CafÉ Zimmermann IX

-Bethany Hill and Kate Macfarlane
+Bethany Hill Soprano

 Soprano Bethany Hill has performed with State Opera of South Australia, Co-Opera, Gertrude Opera (VIC), and the award-winning Adelaide Chamber Singers.
-She is a regular artist for the Adelaide Festival and Fringe, and performed in Barrie Kosky's Helpmann Award-winning production of Handel's Saul.
-For the 2018 Adelaide Festival Bethany will make her principal debut in Patch Theatre's Can You Hear Colour?
+She is a regular artist for the Adelaide Festival and Fringe, including performing in Barrie Kosky's Helpmann Award-winning production of Handel's Saul.
+For the 2018 Festival Bethany made her principal debut in Patch Theatre's Can You Hear Colour?
 Other roles include Pamina (The Magic Flute), Susanna (The Marriage of Figaro), Dido (Dido & Aeneas), Sesto (La Clemeza di Tito) and Dorabella (Cosi Fan Tutte, National Tour).

 Bethany has studied with Early Music Vancouver, at the University of British Columbia.
 In 2017 she performed in Handel’s Acis & Galatea, directed by Sophie Daneman of Les Arts Florissant, for the Peninsula Summer Music Festival, and returned in 2018 as a featured artist.
 A performance highlight to date was performing Bach cantatas under the baton of Masaaki Suzuki in Nelson, NZ.
 Bethany is currently and Emerging Artist for the State Opera of South Australia.
 In August Bethany makes her Melbourne Recital Centre debut as Belinda in Purcell’s Dido & Aeneas, with Ludovico’s Band.